Cyubahiroprince/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the type of the file the file will be in directory
+script that create a symbolic link